Daniel J. Frey

 Not just for themselves but for everyone.

-Together, the People would secure the fundamental rights of freedom, of prosperity, and happiness.
+Together, the People would secure the fundamental rights of freedom, prosperity, and happiness.

 We all might rise together to form that more perfect union of love.